IRTF-HRPC/drafts/draft-feminism.md

 These Principles, as well as most of the experiences and learnings of the feminist movement in the digital age, have focused on invisioning a more just internet as a necessary action in building a more just society, namely one that recognizes differences across a variety of lived experience and identity.

 This document must not be understood as a set of rules or recommendations, but as an articulation of key issues with feminist policies and approaches, in order to begin to investigate.
 That is why this document has two main goals: to identify terminology, both in technical and feminist communities, that can be shared in order to start a dialogue; and to analyze the Feminist Principles based on some of the technical discussions that have been taken into account in the development of protocols.

 In what follows, this document first describes the feminist theoretical framework from which it proposes to analyze the impacts of the protocols on marginalized and discriminated communities.
-In the second part, describes the methodology used to connect the framework mentioned above with the Feminist Principles of the internet.
+In the second part, describes the methodology used to connect the framework mentioned above with the Feminist Principles of the Internet.
 In the third part, characteristics of each principle, as well as the harms on which they are based, the possible points where they connect with IETF work and related rights, are described.

 This is still a work in progress so many sections are yet to be done.
 Coming soon will be added use cases as examples of how protocols and standards can restrict the use of the internet by certain communities and individuals.